• Home

 “He asked my opinion,” Clinton recalled in a video that’s recirculated on social media.
 “Half the time he disagreed with it, but I felt good about that.
 I thought that was a really healthy thing.”

-For Clinton, the exchange reflected a broader principle that applies far beyond politics: success often comes down to learning from people who think differently—and getting out of your own way.
+For Clinton, the exchange reflected a broader principle that applies far beyond politics: Success often comes down to learning from people who think differently—and getting out of your own way.

 “You’ve got to cultivate people who know things you don’t and have skills you don’t—and yes, that can be taught,” Clinton added.

 “If nothing else, we can help people get out of their own way.
-Everybody’s got a story and a dream and they can bring it to bear if we can just help people get out of their own way sometimes.”
+Everybody’s got a story and a dream, and they can bring it to bear if we can just help people get out of their own way sometimes.”

 Even in an era when careers seem more competitive and polarized than ever, climbing to the top can feel like a solo sport.
-However, Bush and Clinton’s relationship make it clear that there is true benefit to seeking out new perspectives, even if it’s from your staunchest critics.
+However, Bush and Clinton’s relationship makes it clear that there is true benefit to seeking out new perspectives, even if it’s from your staunchest critics.

-Presidents Bush and Clinton agree: success is never a straight line
+Presidents Bush and Clinton agree: Success is never a straight line

 While both Bush and Clinton are now remembered as two-term presidents, neither mapped out a straight line to the Oval Office in their youth.
-Like most careers, theirs were shaped as much by setbacks and detours as by ambition
+Like most careers, theirs were shaped as much by setbacks and detours as by ambition.

 According to Bush, rigid life plans can actually do more harm than good.